luxuryruki/Meta/README.md

 - Introduction
 - Features
 - Usage Instructions
-- Implemented Methods
+- List of Instagram Graph API

 ## Introduction
  This repository is a collection of scripts and documentation demonstrating how to interact with Meta's Graph API.
 It includes some method implementations and examples for educational and archival purposes.
 It is not intended for production use or as a comprehensive library.

 ## Features
  1. Usage instructions
- 2. Examples of Instagram Graph API usage
+ 2. `List of Instagram Graph API`
 - Authentication
 - Posting (Feed, Reels, Story)
 - Message